hooperben/roman-kyoto-v2/README.md

 ### Disclaimer

 This code is not audited and I only have pretty rudimentary knowledge of the moon maths at hand.
 If you're serious about deploying this - please get this looked at by someone who knows what an UltraPLONK is.

+## Deciphering the moon maths at hand

+One of the significant advantages on noir > 0.31.0 is it's new native library implementation of twisted edwards curves.
+In the previous version of roman kyoto, we had to do this within solidity, which inflated the cost of transactions considerably.

+A goal of this project is to also utilise recursive proofs, so that for any deposit, transferral or withdrawal, hopefully only one proof is needed.